ddev/ddev/docs/users/cli-usage.md

     * Or build it with `ddev composer create <package_name>`
 5. Run `ddev start`
 6. Configure any database settings; host='db', user='db', password='db', database='db'
-7. If needed, import a database with `ddev import-db --src=databasename.sql`.
-The database has to be in your project directory.
+7. If needed, import a database with `ddev import-db --src=/path/to/db.sql.gz`.
 8. Visit the project and continue on.

 ### WordPress Quickstart